longlife52/project_final3_long_lisa/README.md

 This is the jQuery plugin [called Strip](http://www.stripjs.com/)for the video on the menu page.
 Fairly straightforward to install once I spotted in dev tools how to add the image file for the close buttons.
 In the error message, the path it was looking for was spelled out!
 I just created the path it wanted. css>strip-skins>strip>close.svg.

+Took me a while to get the jQuery plugin  [Backstretch](http://www.jquery-backstretch.com/) to work.
+My issue was with a background/background-color on the body.
+Once I removed it in CSS, I was golden.

 ## Deductions
 I have reviewed the list of deductions for this project and in the syllabus.